BrynM/YDKJ_Box/README.md

 ![Schematic](circuit_plan_schem.png?raw=true "Schematic")

-Rather than try to squeeze some weird button matrix scheme for 18 buttons into 10 digital inputs while worrying about buttons overriding eachother, I used resistor ladders and grouped buttons together.
+Rather than try to squeeze some weird button matrix scheme for 18 buttons into 10 digital inputs while worrying about buttons overriding eachother, I used resistor ladders and grouped buttons together on the Micro's analog inputs.
 In a resistor ladder, the first (primary) button on the chain will win out.
-I took that into account while grouping.

 Each controller is a two step ladder with the "buzzuer" arcade button in the primary position. this gives each player an equal timing chance to buzz in for an answer.
 Since we're basically using the Micro as a proxy for keyproesses, we can fire on input changes right away.
 The player can only "screw" another player after buzzing in.
 With the buzzer being the primary, a panicky player can squeeze both buttons at once and register their buzzer.

 The rest of the buttons are meant to be mounted on the main box.
 They are in three groups - "OneThroughFour" for making answer selections, "AB" for making game mode selections, and "Main" for invoking the game menu and making choices with it.
+Each group has its own resistor ladder.
 The only consideration given to button order among these groups was for the Main group.
-With that group, the [escape] key is the most important and thus takes the primary spot.
-It shoudl be noted that the buttons in the Main group should be mounted onto the box exterior in the reverse order of their circuit.
+With that group, the `[escape]` key is the most important and thus takes the primary spot.
+It should be noted that the buttons in the Main group are to be mounted onto the box exterior in the reverse order of their circuit due to this consideration.

 The switch and LED are for programming the Micro.
 It's a little bit of a pain to have it sending keystrokes to your IDE or serial monitor while testing, so the switch disables sending keystrokes.
 When blocking keystrokes is enabled, the LED is lit as a warning.